Drug Abuse Index

 - What research is being done on schizophrenia?

 - Where can people get more information about schizophrenia?
 How can people

-find a support group or other assistance for schizophrenia?
+find a support group, specialists who treat the illness, or other assistance for schizophrenia?